spodell/Darkhorse2/README.md

     A. General Procedure

-        1. Run a BLAST query of all protein sequences in a genome (or metagenome) against the same version of Genbank nr used to construct the DarkHorse database, choosing output format -m8 (tab-delimited).
+        1. Run a BLAST query of all protein sequences in a genome (or metagenome) against the informative sequence set output by the installer program.

             Example Diamond BLASTP parameters:
+	    	diamond makedb --in dh2_informative.fasta -d dh2_informative --threads 2
-            	diamond blastp -d nr -q genome.faa -a genome.daa -t . --max-target-seqs 100 -p 4
+            	diamond blastp -d dh2_informative.dmnd -q genome.faa -a genome_dh2_informative.daa -t . --max-target-seqs 100 -p 4
-            	diamond view -a genome.daa -f tab  -o genome.m8
+            	diamond view -a genome_dh2_informative.daa -f tab  -o genome_dh2_informativep.m8

-           Example NCBI blast+ parameters

-           Example old NCBI blastp parameters:
-              blastall -p blastp -i genome.faa -d nr -m8 -e 1e-5 -b 100 -o genome.blast

-          It is essential that sequence id numbers from the database sequences used in the BLAST search match id numbers in the DarkHorse database.
-If you update your Genbank database version, you must also update your DarkHorse database.
-(Genbank usually changes a very large number of id numbers in each new relase).
-Although it is possible to append new id numbers to the old DarkHorse database, it is recommended that users create a new DarkHorse database version instead.
-This decreases database loading time (updates are very slow), and keeps total database size to a minimum, reducing database access times and maximizing DarkHorse program efficiency.
+          Don't forget - if you update your DarkHorse database version, you must also update the informative fasta sequences used in the blast search.

         2. Run darkhorse.pl from the unix command line, e.g.

             darkhorse.pl -c config file -t blast_tab_infile -e exclude list -g self.fasta

-            Output from the program will be contained in a new directory, named using the following convention:
+            Output from the program will be written to a new directory, named using the following convention:

                 calcs_processID_filt_setting